the-root-user/blog/content/posts/NCC-CTF-2022/index.md

 We open the challenge binary in `cutter` (GUI for rizin).
 I have the decompiler plugin installed, so we navigate to `Decompiler` tab.

 Along `main` and `register_name` functions, we can see another function `hacked`.
 In the decompiled code, we can see that an `if` condition is checking the function arguments.
 We can also see the values against which the params are being compared.
+Let's keep note of these values.

 ![](chall-50-cutter.png)